 - Applicants must disclose their social security numbers at the time of application, and will be required to provide documentation during the initial eligibility process

-- Household income must be at or below HUD’s financial criteria for receiving rental assistance, which is 50% of the Area Median Income for King County, WA.
-HUD income limits as of July 1, 2014 are as follows:
+- Your income must be at or below HUD’s financial criteria for receiving rental assistance, which is 50% of the Area Median Income for King County, WA.
+HUD income limits as of April 24, 2019 are as follows:

 *HUD Income Limits are subject to change without notice

 Please note that we will run a tenant screening report when qualified applicants reach the top of the wait list.
 There is no charge to applicants for running the report, and the report is usable only for properties owned and managed by Providence.
 For information about our screening criteria, refer to the Tenant Selection Plan.
 If you have completed a comprehensive reusable tenant screening report at another property, you may choose to share that with us, but you are not required to do so.